kedomingo/simple-docker-laravel/README.md

 ## Containers

+2 web servers are included to show that you can choose to run either Apache or Nginx+FPM

 ### apache
 Runs apache on port 80 internally.
 Externally available at port 8080.
 This is configured using the attached `httpd-vhosts.conf`